 Japanese recipes to help you live to 100

-On January 2, Tanaka Kane from Japan turned 117-years-old – making her the world’s oldest living person.
-To put that into perspective, she was born nearly a year before the first powered flight by the Wright brothers!
+On January 2, Kane Tanaka from Japan turned 119-years-old – making her the world’s oldest living person.
+To put that into perspective, she was born nearly a year before the first airplane flight by the Wright brothers!

 The previous world’s oldest person was 117-year-old Chiyo Miyako, who was also from Japan.
-And the current world’s oldest living man, 112-year old Chitetsu Watanabe is, again, from Japan.
+And the world’s oldest living man, 112-year old Chitetsu Watanabe (who recently peacefully passed away) was also from Japan.

 Are you starting to see a pattern here?
 Yes, Japan consistently has among the highest life expectancy in the world.
 So, are the Japanese gifted with special genetics that help them live longer?
 Well, no actually.